 CarPlay is Apple's answer to the car infotainment system.
 Run by your iPhone, CarPlay replaces the navigation, media, phone and messaging controls of your car with those of iOS — and even includes Siri.

 CarPlay also works with the touchscreen, buttons, knobs and dials of your car, making navigation as intuitive as it is on both your iPhone and you car's own system.
-But while CarPlay is mostly advertised as an option on a new car, there are multiple ways to bring CarPlay to your older vehicle by just using after-market options.
+For Android users, Android Auto works in a very similar way, and is often included as an option on head units with CarPlay installed.

 - The best technology to help you sleep